anza-xyz/agave/shred/README.md

 parameter: free at runtime, and with no narrowing counterpart, so widening cannot be used to walk a self-produced shred into the resign path.

+Widening would be lossy if the type were the only record, so it is not the only record.
+Origin is split in two by what the two halves are for.
+The type parameter carries the property the rules are stated over, and nothing else, because that is the part a compile error has to be able to state.
+The `ProvenanceSet` field carries the detail no rule depends on, as independent bits rather than one value, because the facts compose and the combinations are the interesting cases: a shred rebuilt by erasure recovery from a batch that was part Turbine and part repair is `TURBINE|REPAIR|RECOVERED`, and one built here and read back later is `SELF_MADE|STORED`.
+Neither is expressible as a single origin, and both are what a metrics counter wants.
+The bits survive widening, so a shred counted under the socket it arrived on can still be counted that way after its type stopped saying which socket that was.

+What stays out of the field is the gate itself.
+A `resign` that checked a bit would be a runtime error path in place of a compile error, and, worse, an `assume_verified(bytes, provenance)` taking the bits as an argument would be exactly the one skip-the-signature-check function whose safety depends on every caller passing the right value.
+Which door a shred may come through is decided by the type; what a metric may say about it is read from the field.

+Only the provenances that name a concrete origin can seed the field, which is what the `Origin` sub-trait is for. `AnyReceived` and `Unspecified` are `Provenance` but not `Origin`: a widened marker says what a shred is no longer distinguished by, which is not enough to say where it came from, so the constructors require `Origin` and the widenings require nothing.
+Construction and retagging are different operations and the bounds now say so.

+`Blockstore` is the one origin whose constructor is not pinned to a single state.
+Everything the states stand for was established before the shred was stored and nothing there is ever unwound, so replaying the cascade on the way out would pay for a signature check to learn what is already known.
+`from_blockstore` is generic over the state and materializes whichever one the reading code asks for, with no intermediate transitions.

 ### Why an owned shred plus a borrowed view

 A shred must be movable and storable, so it cannot hold references into its own buffer.
 Copying each